A bilevel approach for compensation and routing decisions in last-mile delivery: Introduction

 \section{Introduction}

-The term ``last-mile delivery'' refers to the final leg in a Business-To-Consumer delivery service whereby the consignment is delivered to the recipient, either at the recipient’s home or at a collection point.
-A situation that is rather common nowadays in last-mile delivery systems is the one in which a platform receives orders from customers requiring a delivery (and collects the corresponding price for delivery), but delivery operations are performed by independent carriers who have spot contracts with the platform, and receive a compensation for each of them.
-The platform, therefore, decides how to allocate the orders to the carriers, and, possibly, the compensation margin to apply to each order.
-On the other side, carriers decide whether to accept the assignment from the platform.
-Indeed, such a situation is an alternative to existing approaches that consider only one decision maker, and applies to real-world routing applications in which there are different stakeholders who act according to their own objectives, which in turn might be conflicting.
+The term ``last-mile delivery'' refers to the final leg in a Business-To-Consumer delivery service whereby the consignment is delivered to the recipient, either at the recipient’s home or at a collection point \citep{archetti2021}.
+In today's last-mile delivery systems, a rather common scenario involves a platform that receives orders from customers who require delivery \citep{punel2017, agatz2012,lei2019}.
+The platform charges customers for delivery, but delivery operations are performed by independent carriers who have spot contracts with the platform, and receive compensation for each delivered order.
+The platform is responsible for allocating the orders to the carriers, and, possibly, determining the compensation for each order.
+On the other hand, carriers decide whether to accept the assignments offered by the platform.
+This situation contrasts with delivery systems in which there is a single decision maker and applies to real-world routing applications where multiple stakeholders pursue their own objectives, which may be conflicting.

 Clearly, the goal of the platform is maximizing its own profit.
-However, carriers also act on the base of their own profit maximization, and might possibly refuse to deliver orders assigned to them by the platform in case the corresponding compensation is too low.
+However, carriers also act on the base of their own profit maximization, and may possibly reject delivery assignments in case the corresponding compensation is deemed insufficient.
 Thus, the platform has to anticipate carriers’ decisions in order to optimize its own profit.
-This sequential decision making process can be modeled using bilevel programming.
+In this paper, we model this sequential decision-making process using bilevel programming \citep{dempe}.
 The platform acts as a leader, getting a profit associated with each delivered order, corresponding to the price paid by the customer minus the compensation given to the carriers.
-At the lower level, each carrier maximizes the difference between the compensation offered by the platform on the orders assigned to her, and her own routing cost.
+At the lower level, each carrier maximizes the difference between the compensation offered by the platform for the assigned order and the routing cost incurred in the delivery.